fmaseda/DEEPsc/README.md

 ## Displaying inferred spatial origins

-This software package outputs from `RunMatchingAlgorithms()` a $C\times P$ array of the likelihood a given method assigns each cell as having originated from each position.
+This software package outputs from `RunMatchingAlgorithms()` a *C x P* array of the likelihood a given method assigns each cell as having originated from each position.
 Thus, we can visualize rows of this array as a heatmap over a standard diagram of the system under study.
 To do this, call
 ```
 DisplayMatchResults(system,MyCorr,cellNum)
 ```